The Multiplier Model:

 • The ability to deliver safer, more dignified care

-The result: better outcomes for mothers and babies—immediately.
+The result: Better outcomes immediately for mothers and babies.

-We identify local leaders and equip them to become educators—so they can train others in their own communities.
+Through our RISE Global Health Educator Network, we identify local leaders and equip them to become educators, so they can train others in their own communities.

 This creates a multiplier effect: